difli/secure-rag-astradb-demo/README.md

 **Note**: This is a **demo/prototype** that demonstrates production concepts.
 See the [Production Readiness](#production-readiness) section for required hardening steps.

 **Educational Purpose**: This demo teaches the foundational security concepts that underpin enterprise RAG platforms.
-See [Relationship to watsonx.data Premium](WATSONX_DATA_RELATIONSHIP.md) for how these concepts relate to IBM watsonx.data Premium and other enterprise platforms.
+See [Relationship to watsonx.data Premium](WATSONX_DATA_RELATIONSHIP.md) for how these concepts relate to IBM watsonx.data Premium.

 ## Table of Contents